larryhastings/correlate/README.md

 *excellent* job of noticing unique-ness like that and factoring it into the scoring.

+### Streamlined Data

+The **correlate** datasets store data in a format designed to eliminate redundancy and be easy to modify.
+But this representation is inconvenient for performing the actual correlate.
+Therefore, the first step is to reprocess the data into a "streamlined" format.
+This is an internal-only implementation detail, and in fact the data is thrown away at the end of each correlation.
+As an end-user you'll never have to deal with it.
+It's only documented here just in case you ever need to understand the implementation of **correlate**.

+This streamlined data representation is an important optimization.
+It greatly speeds up computing a match between two values.
+And it only costs a little overhead, compared to all that matching work.
+Consider: if you have 600 values in `dataset_a` and 600 values in `dataset_b`, **correlate** will recompute 1,200 streamlined datasets.
+But it'll then use it in as many as 360,000 comparisons!
+Spending a little time precomputing the data in a convenient format saves a lot of time in the long run.

 ### The Scoring Formula, And Conservation Of Score

 For each match it considers, **correlate** computes the intersection of